arangodb/docs/3.7/data-modeling-documents-document-methods.md

     the old document.
   - *overwriteMethod*: If this optional flag is set to *replace* or *update*, it implicitly activates the overwrite mode.
-In case it is set to *update*, the replace-insert becomes a update-insert.
+In case it is set to *update*, the replace-insert becomes an update-insert.
     Otherwise this option follows the rules of the overwrite parameter.
     The *update* operation can be controlled by the *keepNull* and *mergeObjects* parameters.